-Just as Oxford or Collins update their respective dictionaries with additions of the year’s trendy words or phrases, Japan too has its own set of annual 流行語 or buzzwords.
-These are fashionable slogans or terms which have become popular in their own right, usually with an infamous backstory to explain their sudden claim to fame.
-We have included the following list of 15 of 2017’s most notorious Japanese references below:
+Here are the 15 Japanese Buzzwords 2017 which topped our list this year.
+The 流行語 (Ryuukougo) or buzzwords are fashionable slogans or terms which have become popular in their own right.
+They usually have an infamous backstory to explain their sudden claim to fame too.
+We have included the following list of the most notorious Japanese references below:

 The phrase itself, however, is very versatile, lending itself to other variations such as ‘レイディズファースト’ (Ladies First) used to describe gentlemen or general rules of respect.

 I am referring specifically to the Social Network addicts of Instagram here.
 These are the types of people who will go to the nth degree to ensure their precious photo is picture perfect.
 Of course, I exaggerate, but these people are motivated by ensuring their mobile work of art is as aesthetic as possible.
 Through a choice of filters, and even colour settings, like hue, contrast, saturation levels and more they can.
 Maybe you know a person or 3 like this …

 3. うんこ漢字ドリル (うんこかんじどりる or Unko Kanji Doriru)

 These are contemporary, yet highly enjoyable kanji textbooks for elementary students.
 Inside they introduce various kinds of Kanji (Chinese Characters) via references to ‘うんこ’ (poo) in example sentences or phrases.
 It is definitely more engaging for this particular demographic to try to appeal to them through toilet humour.
 Furthermore, if popularity is any indicator, apparently it has been successful in its endeavour to educate children.
 These days the range of books is expanding into the ‘Onara’ (fart) range too.
 We’re just glad the books don’t carry any of the woeful odours you associate with these kinds of images.